1j01/jspaint/README.md

 Run `npm run lint` to check for code problems.

+Run `npm run spellcheck` to check for spelling errors.
+This may be included in the linting script in the future.

+Run `npm run typecheck` to check for type errors.
+This may be included in the linting script in the future.
+Not much of the codebase is typechecked yet.

 Run `npm test` to run browser-based tests with Cypress.
 (It's slow to start up and run tests, unfortunately.)

 Run `npm run accept` to accept any visual changes.